January 31, 2013

 Store in a sealed bag or container in the freezer or fridge.

-Instead of blanched almond flour you can try using another homemade nut or seed flour.
+Instead of blanchedyou can try using another homemade nut or seed flour.
 If you opt to make sunflower seed flour I recommend using only 1/2 Tsp. of Baking powder to prevent the pizza dough from turning green.
 (This is a natural reaction that can happen if those two ingredients are combined improperly.)

 To make your own Nut or Seed flour: simply run the nut or seed of your choice in a high powdered blender or coffee grinder until you have a super fine flour.
 (If the flour is course- the recipe might not work as well.)